benchopt/benchopt/doc/tutorials/add_solver.rst

 Implementation
 --------------

 Once the Python file is created, we can start implementing the solver by adding methods and attributes to the solver class.
-We will go over them one by one.
+Let's go over them one by one.

 Specifying the solver parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~